 Tom Dale (b.
 1974 Kendal) explores ideas around the preposterous and absurd, using sculptures and film to make explicit the inherent contradictions of the grand gestures of culture and society.

-For Dale's most recent solo exhibition with Copperfield please click here
+For his most recent solo exhibition with the gallery please click here.

 To view the most recent group show with the gallery including work by Tom Dale click here